Constitutional Transitions Clinic and Colloquium (for LL.M.s)

 During the fall semester, in lieu of a traditional clinical seminar, students will attend a colloquium on authoritarianism.
 The colloquium is co-convened by Prof. Sujit Choudhry and Prof. Mattias Kumm.
 Leading experts from North America, Europe and the Middle East will present works-in-progress focusing on countries transitioning out of authoritarian regimes, as well as those sliding back into authoritarianism.
 Works presented will focus on countries in the Middle East-North Africa region, Eastern and Central Europe, and other regions.

 Qualifications for Applicants

-JD students are expected to have previously taken U.S. Constitutional Law, or to take it concurrently with the clinic.
+J.D. students are expected to have previously taken U.S. Constitutional Law, or to take it concurrently with the clinic.
 There are no pre-requisites for LL.M.s.

 Students should submit an application, resume and transcript on-line via CAMS.
 The deadline for submitting an application is July 15, 2013.
 Jennifer Canose will contact you to schedule an interview with Sujit Choudhry.
 Please note there is a separate application form for LL.M. students.
 If you have questions, please direct them to Katy Glenn Bass.